AdaCore/spark2014/docs/ug/getting_started.rst

 ***************

 This chapter describes a simple use of the |SPARK| toolset on a program written completely in |SPARK|.
-In the examples that follow demonstrate the use of the
+The examples that follow demonstrate the use of the
 |SPARK| toolset within the GPS integrated development environment.
 All the tools
 may also be run from the command-line, see :ref:`command line`.